-Lynn Schusterman is the Founder and Chair Emerita of the Charles and Lynn Schusterman Family Foundation, a global organization that seeks to ignite the passion and unleash the power in young people to create positive change.
+Lynn Schusterman is the Founder and Chair Emerita of the Charles and Lynn Schusterman Family Foundation, a global organization that seeks to improve lives, strengthen communities and advance equity.
 The Foundation’s mission emphasizes efforts to strengthen the global Jewish community and Israel, improve public education in the United States, and enhance the quality of life in her hometown of Tulsa, OK.

 Since its founding in 1987 by Lynn and her late husband, Charles Schusterman (z”l), the Foundation has expanded to include the Schusterman Foundation-Israel as its philanthropic arm in Israel, as well as a suite of programs and initiatives designed to advance the Foundation’s mission.
 These programs include ROI Community, REALITY and the Schusterman Fellowship.

 Lynn has been active in Jewish communal and philanthropic affairs for over 40 years.
 She has been recognized as a driving force behind the values she holds close to her heart, as a proud supporter of Israel and the Jewish people, as a leading advocate for the prevention and treatment of child abuse and neglect, as a champion of educational opportunities for all young people, and as a pioneering funder of inclusion and equality.
 Her work is grounded in a firm belief that we must all do our part to help repair our communities and our world.

 Lynn currently holds a variety of leadership positions in organizations such as BBYO, Hillel International, Repair the World and the American Jewish Joint Distribution Committee.
 She is also a founding member of the Birthright Israel Foundation and a leading philanthropist in the Birthright Israel program.
 She is the founding funder and member of the advisory board for the Israel Institute and helped to launch the Israel-based Haruv Institute and Jerusalem Season of Culture.